-The employee or the President of the Union with the written authority of the employee, shall be entitled to review the employee's personnel file, in the office in which the file is normally kept, in the presence of the appropriate member of management.
+The employee or the President of the Union with the written authority of the employee, shall be entitled to review the employee's personnel file, with 48 hours' notice, in the office in which the file is normally kept, in the presence of the appropriate member of management.
 The employee or the President of the Union as the case may be, shall give the appropriate member of management adequate notice prior to having access to such files.

 The Employer will notify an employee of any documents to be placed in their file relating to discipline, potential discipline, absences and attendance.
-Such documents will be made available to the employee upon request.
+Such documents will be made available to the employee upon request of 48 hours' notice.